 Next, it is critical to take note of the temperature of the water.
 Japanese green teas can easily become bitter very quickly if they are steeped in water that is too hot.
 If you do not wish to wait for your water to cool after boiling, you can pour some into a small pitcher, called a yuzamashi in Japanese, or into the serving cups.
 Pouring the boiled water into cups to cool is a great way to ensure that you use the appropriate amount of water while also warming the cups enough that the tea will not cool too quickly after serving!

 Finally, keep in mind that the following guides are recommendations, not rules.
 Start with these steps and work from there to find a brewing method that best fits your taste.
 Lowering the temperature will reduce bitterness, for example, but might also require a longer brewing time to reach the strength you desire.
 Using a higher ratio of leaf to water will mean that you can make many more infusions, but should also significantly reduce the brewing time.
-Each of our teas has the potential to produce a variety of flavors and aromas, so take your time to discover all of the possibilities!
+Each tea has the potential to produce a variety of flavors and aromas, so take your time to experiment and discover all of the possibilities!